aspeddro/pandoc.nvim/README.md

 ## Configuration (optional)

-Following are the default config for the `require'pandoc'.setup()`.
+Following are the default config for the `setup()`.
 If you want to override, just modify the option that you want then it will be merged with the default config.

 ```lua
 {